 How much does an IUD cost?

 You typically need to get a prescription for an IUD from a clinic, pick it up at a pharmacy, and go back to the clinic.

 A copper IUD can cost $45 – $350, while a hormonal IUD can cost $250 – $550.
 The hormonal one is often covered by private health insurance, while the copper is not.

 Hormonal IUDs are also covered by the Quebec Public Prescription Drug Insurance Plan, which you may have even if you don’t know it.
-This plan covers makes it so you pay a maximum of $88 each month.
-This means that for a hormonal IUD, you’d pay a maximum of $88, rather than up to $550.
+This plan makes it so you pay a maximum of about $90.58 each month.
+This means that for a hormonal IUD, you’d pay $90.58 or less, rather than up to $550.

 How do I get an IUD?

 If you want to get an IUD, you first have to visit a doctor for a consultation.
 The doctor will do a physical exam, including an STI test, to make sure one will work for your body.
 They might also explain to you the advantages and disadvantages of both types of IUDs.